beyondwords-io/player/README.md

 ## BeyondWords Player

+**DO NOT USE: This is an alpha version of the player and is not officially released yet.
+We are testing the new player internally and will remove this notice once it is ready.**

 With BeyondWords, you and your team can convert text into engaging audio.
 This repository contains our proprietary player, that can be embedded on your website to provide a tailored listening experience for your users.
 The player integrates